Residential Architecture Design: Considerations & Benefits!

 • Roman houses evolved from simple structures to elaborate villas with atriums, peristyles, and intricate mosaics.

-Medieval Dwellings:
+Medieval Dwellings

 • Medieval Europe saw the rise of timber-framed houses with thatched roofs.